-You can add image, image slideshow, Any media source, Scene, Capture the entire screen, Text, VLC Video source, any video capturing device(Webcam), etc.
+You can add images, image slideshow, Any media source, Scene, Capture the entire screen, Text, VLC Video source, any video capturing device(Webcam), etc.

 Add webcam overlay

 You must have seen streamers showing a webcam overlay on the video.
-It’s extremely easy to do that.
-To create the webcam overlay, just create a separate scene.
+It’s straightforward to do that.
+To create the webcam overlay, create a separate scene.
 I’ve named it Webcam.
 You can name it whatever you like.